I’ve had the best results yet in developing black-and-white film. But all’s not perfect.

 But these cameras can get so dirty after a century or so!
 I cleaned this camera’s lens and viewfinders before I put any film through it.
 The camera’s front plate is held on only by pressure on the sides, and it’s easy enough to pry the pressure points back.
 The front just falls off when you do that.
 It provides good access to the viewfinder glass and mirrors, which slide right out with a tweezers.
 Isopropyl alcohol and a cotton swab made short work of 80 years of accumulated grime.
 Any No. 2 Brownie’s viewfinders will be dim even when clean, but when they’re dirty they’re useless.

 The lens is a little harder to clean.
 To get at the back of the lens, remove the film insert by pulling the winding knob out and sliding the insert out.
 To get at the front of the lens, pull up the little tab on the top of the camera that’s to one side of the lens and flip the shutter lever — the shutter remains open until you flip the lever one more time.
 Again, I used a cotton swab and isopropyl alcohol.
 Holy cow, was the front of the lens filthy.

 The No. 2 Brownie offers three aperture settings, selected by pulling up the tab on top of the camera over the lens.
 I couldn’t begin to guess at what f stops these apertures represent, but a manual I found online says that the largest aperture (tab all the way down) is for snapshots outdoors in all but the brightest light, the middle aperture is for bright sunlight and indoor time exposures, and the smallest (tab all the way up) is for time exposures outdoors on cloudy days.
-I assume the shutter operates at something like 1/50 sec.
+The shutter probably operates at something like 1/50 sec.